 Reading lights with variable illumination are built into both sides of the seat near the headrest.

 Due to the short flight, BKK and SIN are separated by only 876 miles, there was no amenity kit or pjs.
-We were provided with very nice noise-cancelling headsets though.
+We were provided with slippers and very nice noise-cancelling headsets though.

 Suvarnabhumi Airport (BKK) Departure